tahayvz/apacheRestApp/README.md

 Or you can click on the `run.bat` file

 ### Output of application
-After running the project will create a file "output.txt" in target folder
+After running the project will create a file `output.txt` in the project directory

 To get the code:
 -------------------